GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 ## Imaging device with pre-built Mender Yocto Images

-This section outlines the steps  involved in configuring and working directly with provided pre-built images.
+This section outlines the steps  involved in configuring and working directly with provided prebuilt images.

 If you would like to learn how to build your own images on GCE with Yocto, see these [extra instructions](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/cloud-iot-mender-ota/image).

-Using the existing Cloud Shell environment clone the source repository for this tutorial.
+Using the existing Cloud Shell environment, clone the source repository for this tutorial.

 ```
 git clone https://github.com/GoogleCloudPlatform/community.git